Vertical gardening is one of the best ways to have a garden if you have limited space. Read these tips on how to grow a beautiful vertical garden!

 - Herbs: chives, cilantro, sage, mint, basil, oregano, parsley

-- Houseplants: flowers (alyssum, pansies, violas, begonias), ferns, succelents, flowering vines (morning glory, black-eyed Susan, hummingbird vine)
+- Houseplants: flowers (alyssum, pansies, violas, begonias), ferns, succulents, flowering vines (morning glory, black-eyed Susan, hummingbird vine)

 Don’t limit yourself to just these plants.
 Choose whatever you wish to plant for your vertical garden.
-Nature Hills Nursery has some awesome plants at a great price.
-They also have a great guarantee on their products.
+Plants can be found just about anywhere including hardware stores, nurseries, and some grocery stores.

-Check out this post on 10 Things You Didn’t Know You Could Do With Lemons!
+Recommended read: 10 Things You Didn’t Know You Could Do With Lemons

 DIY Vertical Gardens